neoclide/coc-java/Readme.md

 The following settings are supported:

+- `java.enabled`: When false, coc-java is disabled, default `true`.
 - `java.home` : Absolute path to JDK 8 home folder used to launch the Java Language Server.
 Requires coc server restart.
 - `java.jdt.ls.vmargs` : Extra VM arguments used to launch the Java Language Server.
 Requires coc server restart.
 - `java.jdt.ls.home` : Directory contains jdt.ls server, would be used instead of bundled server when specified.